-The three EJP seminar series offer opportunities for cross-disciplinary dialogue and exchange.
+Three EJP seminar series offered opportunities for cross-disciplinary dialogue and exchange.

 Reconsidering the Biosphere and the Technosphere in the Entropocene: Entropies, Economies, Ecologies, Technologies